Running ASP.NET Core Applications as a Subfolder Application

 (which is what I started with then aborted)

-For SEO it's often beneficial to run everything on the same site, but it's also cleaner and more consistent with other sub folders like /docs and /support.
-Running a root site also requires more setup - yet another certificate and custom bindings to manage and so on - so using a subfolder is effectively more lightweight from a config perspective.
+For SEO it's often beneficial to run everything on the same site which matters more for the low volume sites, but it's also cleaner and more consistent with other sub folders like /docs and /support.
+Running a sub folder site also requires less setup - you don't need yet another certificate and custom bindings to manage and so on.
+So using a subfolder is effectively more lightweight from a config perspective.
+On the other hand, using a subfolder site requires that more care is given how urls are created in the application as we'll see in a minute.

 Creating an Application in a Subfolder

-There are two parts to the process of running an application in a subfolder:
+There are three parts to the process of running an application in a subfolder:

 - Configuring ASP.NET for running from a subfolder

-- Configuring the Web Server for a subfolder
+/references are used - Configuring the Web Server for a subfolder application

 Setting up ASP.NET For running with a Subfolder